-If there are physical sensitivities, explain them: one of my children can’t eat strawberries, because of the seeds.
-If your child has a limited number of foods he/she can eat, you will need to continue to raise this issue when new staff work with your child.
+If there are physical sensitivities, explain to them: one of my children can’t eat strawberries, because of the seeds.
+If your child has a limited number of foods he/she can eat, you will need to continue to raise this issue when new staff works with your child.

 2. Using the Toilet

 If toileting is a problem, keep staff updated on issues.
 Sometimes children with autism can refuse to visit toilets at school for sensory reasons and may have accidents as a result.
 They may be slower to toilet train or have issues with night nappies for longer than other children.
 If your child needs changes to toilet facilities at school, or to attend the toilet during class times instead of recess, then incorporate these needs into your child’s plan.

 If your child has limited kinds of activities he/she enjoys being part of, you will need to continue to remind staff that your child is not limited, but rather a specialist.
 Reframing the way people see your child is one of the joys of raising a child with autism.
 Your child can certainly add in new activities, but moving on to new things is a delicate operation and sometimes as a parent, it is better to pick your battles.
 It is the same in a school setting and you can pass this idea on to your child’s school.

 If staff questions you about sleep habits or routines, be clear that you are a parent who considers the welfare of your child at all times, but no matter the routine, your child has problems sleeping.
 Don’t be afraid to ask the staff if there are things during the school day that you are concerned about.
 Let the staff know that if your child has social or learning difficulties at school that these follow him/her home and affect the ability to sleep at night.
 Processing information at night and worrying about things cause significant problems for students with autism.

 Click here to find out more